chuckeles/exponea-test/README.md

 Gulp is the manager here.
 Just run `gulp serve` to run the server and visit `localhost:3000`.
 See the `gulpfile.js` for all Gulp tasks and their explanations.

+## Time Estimation

+- Tuesday - 1.5 hours at Exponea + 2 hours at home
+- Wednesday - 6-7 hours at home

+For more information check the `git log`.